Just popping in to tell you about our holiday at the Wild Coast before I disappear again to start work on my carving commissions.

 View from the boma.
 You can see our vehicle parked behind our cabin.

-1. Though the trip down was interesting and picturesque it was slow and a bit hairy in places with livestock, nose to tail for the last 40 kilometres, however it was nowhere near as bad as it has been on other trips.
-They had layered the slippery slopes with chunks of rock and the rain held off except for a few short squalls.
+1. Though the trip down was interesting and picturesque it was slow and a bit hairy in places with livestock, nose to tail for the last 40 kilometres.
 We stopped counting after 30 dead dogs and various other animals on the road.

-2. Tarantulas under toilet seat rims ..... well only one but after that my imagination conjured up tarantulas leaping out from every nook and cranny.
+2. Tarantulas under toilet seats ..... well only one but after that my imagination got away from me.
 It is also Black Mamba country so I have to admit to being a bit skittish about long snakey shadows.

 .